Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: RESULTS

 A useful tool to diagnose the evolutionary state of the sample of S-type stars is via the side by side Gaia-2MASS \citep{lebzelter_new_2018} and PL diagrams in Figure \ref{fig:g2m_pl_sample_simplespt}.
 For the catalogue data in these diagrams, we also colour the points by their g-band variability amplitude as measured in the ASAS-SN catalogue.
 The inclusion of the variability amplitudes better defines the PL sequences, and also acts as an additional proxy for the evolutionary progression of these stars, with higher amplitude stars generally being more evolved (Miras).
 We begin by describing the general expected behaviour of a long-period variable TP-AGB star in both of these diagrams.

 The Gaia-2MASS diagram (Figure \ref{fig:g2m_pl_sample_simplespt}, left panel) separates the O-rich and C-rich populations of red giant stars based on the difference in their Wesenheit index calculated from visual and NIR photometric colours ($W_{RP}-W_{JK}$), where $W_{JK}$ is as defined in Section \ref{s:mode_assignment} for the 2MASS $J$- and $K_s$-bands and $W_{RP}$ is calculated from Gaia RP and BP photometry with $W_{\text{RP}} = G_{\text{RP}} - 1.3 \cdot (G_{\text{BP}} - G_{\text{RP}})$.
 This discrimination is based on how the chemistry affects the BP$-$RP colours of these stars; O-rich stars have brighter BP$-$RP colours, with an almost constant J$-$K$_s$ value, so move to the left of the diagram.
-On the other hand, the BP$-$RP for C-rich stars become dominated by molecular bands, while J$-$K$_s$ is only mildly affected, so that W$_{JK}$ dominates and the star moves to the right of the plot.
+On the other hand, the BP$-$RP for C-rich stars become dominated by molecular bands, while J$-$K$_s$ is only mildly affected, so that W$_{JK}$ dominates and the star moves to the right of the diagram.
 The mass and chemistry regions of this diagram are based on results of population synthesis with the \textsc{TRILEGAL} code \citep{girardi_trilegal_2005} for stars on the AGB.
-The qualitative behaviour in which the more evolved stars move further to the left or right of the plot is supported by the gradient in variability amplitude, as more evolved stars develop larger amplitude pulsation.
-Interestingly, the C-rich side also contains some stars with lower variability amplitudes - these may be the result of extrinsic enrichment, though this would require further investigation.
-There is quite a clear split between the O-rich and C-rich groups, a result of the rapid transition from O-rich to C-rich composition that these stars undergo and the effect of that transition on the structure of the stellar atmosphere.
+The qualitative behaviour in which the more evolved stars move further to the left or right side of the diagram is supported by the gradient in variability amplitude, as more evolved stars develop larger amplitude pulsation.
+A curious feature on the C-rich side is the existence of some lower luminosity stars classified as SRVs, and a follow up of the light curves confirms this.
+These stars also have lower visual variability amplitudes for a given period compared to SRVs on the O-rich side, which is somewhat expected from the behaviour in Miras where the lower sensitivity of the absorption bands of C-bearing molecules in the optical range compared to O-bearing molecules \citep[e.g.][]{soszynski_optical_2009}.
+It is unclear if these are the result of intrinsic enrichment (they are SRVs that have undergone sufficient TDU to become C-rich) or extrinsic enrichment, and this would require further investigation.
+There a clear split between the O-rich and C-rich groups, a result of the rapid transition from O-rich to C-rich composition that these stars undergo and the effect of that transition on the structure of the stellar atmosphere.
 In the PL diagram (Figure \ref{fig:g2m_pl_sample_simplespt}, right panel), we expect an AGB star to generally evolve toward the upper right, increasing in luminosity while moving across the PL sequences.
 After a thermal pulse, the star would shift down to shorter pulsation periods, back to sequences associated with higher order pulsation modes.